pluarant/pluarant.github.io/pricing.md

 </div>
 <div class="row">
 <p>
 Mesibo offers you <strong>pay as you go pricing</strong> for both its On-Premise and Cloud offerings.
 That means you only pay for the services you consume, and once you stop using them, there are no charges or termination fees.
 Mesibo pricing is easy to understand and completely transparent.
 If you choose to go with our <strong>On-premise offerings</strong>, you only pay for the number of active users per month.
 There are absolutely <strong>NO OTHER CHARGES</strong> - no monthly commitment, no bandwidth charges, no storage charges, or any other hidden charges.
 Our <strong>Cloud offering</strong> charges are also the same.
 However, you additionally pay for the bandwidth and the storage you use on our cloud.
-Both the plans come with generous free limits for you to get started - <strong>you only pay if you consume beyond your free tier limits</strong>.
+Both the plans come with generous free limits for you to try the service - <strong>you only pay if you consume beyond your free tier limits</strong>.
 </p>
 <div class="col-lg-4 px-0 mx-0">
 <div class="pv-30 ph-20 hc-item-box border-right hc-element-invisible" data-animation-effect="fadeInDownSmall" data-effect-delay="100">